Hometown: Bridgeport, CT

 Last Club: Boston Breakers

-*Claimed via the NWSL waiver process by the Washington Spirit on March 20, 2018.
+Tiffany Weimer was claimed via the NWSL waiver process by the Washington Spirit on March 20, 2018.

 United States National Team: Weimer participated in training camps and made several appearances for the U.S. U-21 Women’s National Team from 2004-07 and was called into senior U.S. Women’s National Team training camp in January 2007 and again in February 2008.

-College: A standout at Penn State University from 2002-05, Weimer scored 91 goals in 97 games during her four-year career with the Nittany Lions.
+A standout from 2002-05, Weimer scored 91 goals in 97 games during her four-year career with the Nittany Lions.
 She holds the NCAA record-long scoring streak (along with Thorns FC forward Christine Sinclair) by recording a goal in 17 consecutive matches during her senior season in 2005.
 Weimer finished the 2005 season with 32 goals, coming in second in the nation behind Sinclair (39)…2005 M.A.C.
 Hermann Trophy Watch List…2004 M.A.C.
 Hermann Trophy Runner-up…2003 M.A.C.
 Hermann Trophy Finalist…2005 Top Drawer Soccer Player of the Year…At the conclusion of her career: Big Ten Career Goals Scored Leader (87)…Big Ten Record-Holder for Gamewinners in a Season (10)…Big Ten Record-Holder for Goals in a Season (28)…NCAA Co-Record Holder (Most Consecutive Games with at Least One Goal)